daniel-gieseler/early_stop/src/prompt_template.md

 # Evaluation

 - We are trying to model the last stage of training, where the loss converges in a predictable way.
-- The function you will make models the fist derivative of the loss once it starts converging.
+- The function you will make models the first derivative of the loss once it starts converging.
-- The function will be used extrapolate the rest of the training.
+- The function will be used to extrapolate the rest of the training.
-- The function will be evaluated by how early can it correctly predict the final loss within a certan error.
+- The function will be evaluated by how early can it correctly predict the final loss within a certain error.
 - The function will be run on several curves, the final evaluation metric is the average step of early stop.
 - The sooner, the better.
 That is we want to minimize the average step.